By: Barry E. Haimo, Esq.

 Consider Professional Guardianship

-We recommend the same level of care be taken in selecting a professional guardian.
+We recommend a high level of care be taken in selecting a professional guardian.
 Cultivate a relationship over time.
 This way, the individual can better understand who you are and how you make decisions for yourself, which should give you confidence that they will act in your best interest when the time comes.

 Facing the inevitable can be challenging, but with a bit of advanced planning while time is still on your side, you can make the path much easier for those who want the best for you down the line.
 It will also provide you with peace of mind, making an uncertain future a bit more known.